AustenLamacraft/academic-kickstart/content/courses/tqm/problem-sets/problem-set-4/index.md

 \bk'_1,s'_1,\bk'_2,s'_2\longrightarrow \bk_1,s_1,\bk_2,s_2,
 $$

-and show that the total scattering rate, averaged over intial spin states of the fermions and the impurity spin $S$, is
+and show that the total scattering rate, averaged over initial spin states of the fermions and the impurity spin $S$, is

 $$
 \begin{align}